paparazzi/esp8266_udp_firmware/README.md

 # About
+0
 With this firmware, you can use an ESP8266 WiFi module for telemetry icw an UAS that runs Paparazzi autopilot code.
 To connect there are two option.
 The first is that the module can work as a client that connects to a Hotspot.
 For example, you can have the ESP module connect to the a same router as your computer.
 The second option is to set it up as a Router itself, then just connect your groundstation PC to this module.

 # BOM

 To make the modification one nees some 0402 SMD components:

-- 5x 4k7 Resistor
+- 5x 4k7 Resistor  (Farnell )
-- 1x 1k  Resistor
+- 1x 1k  Resistor  (Farnell )

+Optionally:
-- 1x     Blue LED
+- 1x     Blue LED  (Farnell ) (optional)
+- 1x     Voltage regulator

-Optionally a 5v to 3.3v small power converter can be added if one want to power it risk free
+Voltage regulator can be added if one want to power it risk free TPS70933DBVT Fixed LDO Voltage Regulator, 2.7V to 30V, 960mV Dropout, 3.3Vout, 150mAout, SOT-23-5 (Farnell 2382995)

 # Building